 Shared hosting means your website’s resources are shared with resources of other websites on a single server.
 The only benefit that shared hosting offers is reduced costs.

-Faster Websites: It reduces the website’s load time as every configuration is specifically optimized for the WordPress platform.
+Faster Websites: It reduces the website’s load time as every configuration is specifically optimised for the WordPress platform.

 Keeps the backend of your website up to date: Managed WordPress hosting provides you with features like automatic updates and automatic backups that keep your website up to date.